LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 we actually use this in our Ember.js application?

 It's pretty easy actually.
-We take the statechart (XState calls them `Machine`s) we modeled in the statechart-editor, create an instance of it and use it in our component via the `useMachine`-[usable](https://github.com/emberjs/rfcs/pull/567) that `ember-statecharts` provides.
+We take the statechart (XState calls them `Machine`s) we modeled in the statechart-visualizer, create an instance of it and use it in our component via the `useMachine`-[usable](https://github.com/emberjs/rfcs/pull/567) that `ember-statecharts` provides.

 In our example application we decided to create a `machines`-folder that holds all the XState-`machine`s that we plan to use in our components.
-We can copy and paste these out of the statechart-editor directly and paste them back into the editor when we want to see how they work.
+We can copy and paste these out of the statechart-visualizer directly and paste them back into the visualizer when we want to see how they work.

 We then have to hook up the imported `machine` with our component.
 We can use the `withContext`- and `withConfig`-hooks that are available when using `useMachine`.